Seven Days (Mary J. Blige song)

 "Seven Days" is a song by American singer Mary J. Blige.
 It was written and produced by Malik Pendleton for her third studio album Share My World (1997).
 The song is supported with a guitar solo from American guitarist George Benson.
 Lyrically, "Seven Days" talks about a woman going through a dilemma in a relationship with a man who had been her best friend before a truth or dare? game led to them experiencing a relationship that has left Blige and the man in question at a crossroads of how to address each other.

 The song was released as the album's fourth and final single by MCA Records on March 20, 1998.
 "Seven Days" peaked at number three on the US R&B/Hip-Hop Airplay and number 71 US Radio Songs, also reaching number 22 on the UK Singles Chart.
 Blige gave a memorable performance of "Seven Days" at the 25th American Music Awards, again with a guitar solo from Benson.

 Critical reception

-Larry Flick from Billboard wrote that the song "casts the Queen of Hip-Hop Soul as a woman trying to reconcile a foray into forbidden love, a role she plays to the hilt."
+Larry Flick from Billboard magazine wrote that the song "casts the Queen of Hip-Hop Soul as a woman trying to reconcile a foray into forbidden love, a role she plays to the hilt."
 He added, "Her diva chops are as sharp as ever as she whips through the track's bluesy ballad sound with palpable grit and drama.
 Producer Malik Pendleton presides over a flawless remix during which Blige breaks it down for a spoken passage that would make Millie Jackson proud.
 There's also a version of the song featuring George Benson floating one of his trademark jazz guitar solos.
 Pick a version—and play it over and over and over again."